 Consent.
 If a lessor files its consent to a debtor’s certification in Official Form 101A, the consent must include a verification of the amount due for the one-month rental period and specify the address to which the lessor requests the rent payment be sent.
 Upon receipt of the lessor’s consent, the Clerk will promptly transmit the rent payment to the lessor at the address provided.

 Objection.
 If the lessor objects to any statement in the debtor’s certification (Official Form 101A), the Clerk will set a hearing on the objection, to be held within 10 days of the filing of the objection.
-The lessor’s objection must identify which statement(s) in the debtor’s certification the lessor disputes.
+The lessor’s objection must identify which statement(s) in the debtor’s certification the lessor disputes and whether the lessor objects to the sufficiency of the debtor’s payment.
 If the Court overrules the lessor’s objection(s), the Court will enter an order finding the debtor is entitled to the stay and the Clerk will promptly transmit the rent payment to the lessor.

 Non-Response.
-If the lessor fails to file either a consent or an objection within the 7-day period set by the Court, unless the Court finds otherwise, the lessor will be treated as if it waived the opportunity to object.
+If the lessor fails to file either a consent or an objection within the seven-day period set by the Court, unless the Court finds otherwise, the lessor will be treated as if it waived the opportunity to object.
 Promptly thereafter, the Clerk will transmit the rent payment to the lessor.